 - Decide whether to use the mid-month convention, where you assign a half-month of depreciation to the first and last months of the useful life of the asset.
 Doing so increases the complexity of the calculation, and so is not recommended.

 - Calculate depreciation.
 If you are using the straight-line method, subtract the salvage value from the cost of the asset, and divide the remainder by the number of periods in the useful life of the asset.
-For the calculation of depreciation using an accelerated depreciation method, see the related topics below.
-These alternative methods are designed to recognize depreciation expense at a faster rate than the straight-line method, or based on an associated usage rate.
+Alternatively, accelerated depreciation methods are designed to recognize depreciation expense at a faster rate than the straight-line method, or based on an associated usage rate.